srobo/team-emails/SR2024/2024-04-04-kit-recovery.md

 According to our records, you still have a kit from this years competition.
 As the competition has ended, we would like this back!

-Please securely pack the kit and ship it to the address listed on [our website](https://studentrobotics.org/contact/).
-You can find a list of the parts to return attached to this email or [on our website](https://studentrobotics.org/docs/kit/).
+Please securely pack the kit and ship it to our [postal address](https://studentrobotics.org/contact/).
+You can find a [list of the parts](https://studentrobotics.org/docs/kit/) to return on our website or as a checklist attached to this email.

 Once you have dispatched it, please [let us know](mailto:teams@studentrobotics.org).